cbb106018-stmail/CC-109-2/README.md

 If you used `docker-compose up` to build and stop with `docker-compose stop` last time, you can `start` container next you start it.

+### Bash
+Getting into the container bash to set up config.

+	docker-compose -f docker-compose.yml exec $SERVICE_NAME bash

+Of cource you can specific other compose setting file here.
+:warning: P.S.
+Remenber to use `SERVICE NAME`, not `CONTAINER NAME` here.

 ### Shut-down

 	docker-compose stop